martin-eden/lua_code_formatter/readme.txt

 Description

-  Formats any valid lua 5.3 code.
+  Formats any valid Lua 5.3 code.

-  Main advantage is that it wraps code lines to maintain readability.
-  Efforts are made to represent code in more easy to understand form, not the shortest one.
+  Lines with code are wrapped to fit inside given margins.

+  Installation script deploys three command-line scripts:

+    lua.reformat
+    lua.get_ast
+    lua.get_formatter_ast

+  Last two for that guys that love tinkering.

+Requirements

+  Sole requirement is Lua v5.1.

   (
-    This is a backport version for lua 5.1.
+    This is a backport for v5.1.
+This is done to make tool available to community who uses 5.1 and LuaJIT.
 Potentially it may have more problems and rarely updated.
-This is done to make tool available to most community who uses 5.1 for LuaJIT.
   )

-Requirements

-  Sole requirement is lua v5.1.
+  It may or may not work under Windows.
+I've not tested it there.

 Installation

+  > sudo luarocks make lcf-scm-1.rockspec

-  sudo luarocks install lcf
+  (also works "sudo luarocks install lcf")

 Usage

   From command-line

-    lua.reformat <fIn> <fOut>
+    > lua.reformat <f_in>

+    You can pass formatter parameters in command line.
+For syntax call "lua.reformat" without parameters.

-  From lua interpreter
+  From Lua interpreter

-    Suppose you have a string with lua code and wish to get another string with formatted code.
+    Suppose you have a string with Lua code and wish to get another string with formatted code.

     do
       local lua_code_str = 'do return end' -- < fill it

       require('lcf.workshop.base')
-      local get_formatted_ast = request('lcf.workshop.load_from.lua')
+      local get_ast = request('!.lua.code.get_ast')
-      local get_formatted_code = request('lcf.workshop.save_to.lua')
+      local get_formatted_code = request('!.formats.lua.save')

-      return get_formatted_code(get_formatted_ast(lua_code_str))
+      return get_formatted_code(get_ast(lua_code_str))
     end